mezzio/mezzio/doc/book/router/interface.md

 Developers may create and use their own implementations.
-We recommend registering your implementation as the service `Zend\Expressive\Router\RouterInterface` in your container to ensure other factories provided by zend-expressive will receive your custom service.
+We recommend registering your implementation as the service `Mezzio\Router\RouterInterface` in your container to ensure other factories provided by mezzio will receive your custom service.

 Implementors should also read the following sections detailing the `Route` and `RouteResult` classes, to ensure that their implementations interoperate